Atharv542/RazorPay-clone/README.md

 4.Animations and hover effects

 **Future Enhancements**
-1.Add interactivity with JavaScript.
+1.To Add interactivity with JavaScript.
-2.Implement a mock payment gateway functionality.
+2.To Implement a mock payment gateway functionality.
 3.Improve accessibility for better user experience.